bcoe/groundhogday/blog_post.md

 An example
 ----------
-We needed to be able to handle throttled IMAP accounts.
+We needed to handle throttled IMAP accounts.

 From an integration test, we determined that ```typ, data = self.connection.check()``` would return _THROTTLED_, when accounts were in a throttled state.